IanCaio/Blog/_posts/2018-01-20-making-comment-sections-with-staticman-part-2.markdown

 JSON object with the comments tree.

-Go to Github, create a repository (i.e.: "blog-comments"), set up a basic Jekyll page on it and change the repository to display a Github page.
+Go to Github, create a repository (i.e.: "blog-comments"), set up a basic Jekyll page on it and change the repository to enable Github Pages.
 Then you should follow the [instructions](https://staticman.net/docs/index.html) on Staticman's website on how to set up Staticman to that repository and add the `staticman.yml` configuration file.